daisygunn/heiwa-gallery/README.md

 ![](assets/images/order-history.jpg)

-- Wishlist displays the list of items the user has saved to their wishlist.
+- Wishlist displays the list of items the user has saved to their wishlist, with the ability to remove the product.

 ![](assets/images/wishlist.jpg)